-Women think about the mutual benefits, but both are required
+Women think about the mutual benefits, but both are required need the straightforward male characteristics.

 8. Do you feel at home in your industry, and do you see yourself working in another industry?

 I am curious about the democratic process.
 That triggers me.
 That democratic process is independent from the subject, but way more about the way we make choices and do that with a group.